Best Project Management Software: 11 Tools Compared

 10. Workfront: Best for marketing-only teams

-Workfront (owned by Adobe) is a project management software that was initially developed for marketers.
-They’ve built out their platform to be a tool for all teams, but because it’s so targeted, users may struggle to coordinate with other teams outside of the marketing department.
+Workfront (owned by Adobe) was initially developed for marketers.
+While they've expanded, users may struggle to coordinate with teams outside marketing.

 Comparison: See how Workfront compares to this alternative